realdonald1994/Klf_group_Assessment/README.md

 # Notice

 ## 1. About Run Project

-1. If you don't want to create data by yourself.
-I put the export sql file in the ` src \ main \ resources` directory of the project.
-You can run sql script to import data.
-2. In Log page, you can select any month to search data.
+1. In Log page, you can select any month to search data.
 In User page, you can update and delete user.
-3. Log and user page have pagination function.
+2. Log and user page have pagination function.

 ## 2. Optimization